 New environmental standards for aircraft

 Like cars and oil-fired residential furnaces, aircraft emit pollutants that include not only gases but also carbon dioxide, which is harmless to humans but an agent in climate change, and also tiny particles of dust.
 Now ICAO has filled a gap in regulation, with the introduction of two new environmental standards for emissions by aircraft: one for carbon dioxide and one for fine particulate matter (FPM).
 Six years of technical and policy work went into the development of the new standards.
-Both have been approved by ICAO's Committee on Aviation Environmental Protection, and the ICAO Council is expected to formally adopt the texts in 2017.
+Both new standards will come into force worldwide on 1 january 2020.

 The CO2 standard

 Carbon dioxide emissions are directly related to the amount of fuel consumed.
-As aircraft fuel is a major cost factor for airline operators, market forces alone have done much to make aircraft very economical in their fuel consumption.
+As aircraft fuel is a major cost factor for airline operators, market forces alone have done much to make aircraft very economical in their fuel consumption (significantly less than 100 g CO2 per passenger kilometre).
 The new CO2 standard does two other important things.
-For new aircraft types, it sets the bar at the highest level currently achievable, with the requirement that all new large aircraft after 2020 must do better, if possible.
+For new aircraft types, it sets the bar at the highest level currently achievable, with the requirement that all new large aircraft after 2020 must do better.
 Even more importantly, it addresses aircraft that are already in production today.
 Many current designs will be in operation for decades to come, and a large proportion does not currently meet the limits agreed in ICAO's environmental protection body.
 These aircraft will have until 2028 to achieve compliance or face a production stop.
 To achieve consensus on this relatively ambitious rule within ICAO's environmental protection body, it was necessary to grant a set of exceptions for a small number of aircraft types of non-Western origin, whose overall significance for carbon dioxide emissions is small in any event.
 For new small aircraft types with a maximum of 19 seats, whose emissions and potential for improvement are also modest, the standard is to be applicable from 2023.

 The particulate matter standard